 Unused Corpse Values

-The following enemies leave corpses and are not found above ground, leaving these seed values unused.
+The following enemies leave corpses and are only found in caves, leaving these seed values unused.

 |Giant Breadbug||4 Seeds|

 |Munge Dweevil||5 Seeds|